What Is OpenSea? A 101 Guide

 The NFT marketplace gained mainstream attention during the 2021 crypto bull market, thanks to many successful NFT collections such as the Bored Ape Yacht Club (BAYC).
 At the height of the NFT boom, OpenSea had a daily trading volume of roughly $2 billion.
 OpenSea has attracted many prominent investors, including Shark Tank's Mark Cuban, Reddit's Alexis Ohanian, and the NBA's Kevin Durant.
 In early 2022, market analysts estimated OpenSea's valuation was close to $13.3 billion.

 Because OpenSea is involved in NFT trading, it's essential to understand the basics of how NFTs work.
 NFTs are cryptocurrencies, but unlike "fungible" cryptos such as Bitcoin and Ethereum, they aren't interchangeable.
-In other words, you can't trade an NFT on a centralized crypto exchange (CEX) for a market price.
+In other words, you can't trade an NFT on a centralized crypto exchange (CEX) for a market price like you would with the usual cryptocurrencies.
 NFTs are unique and indivisible digital assets on top of a blockchain like Ethereum.
 These tokens use autonomous smart contracts to handle transactions and verify ownership rights on their respective blockchains.

 Although NFTs are most often associated with art and profile pictures, they can represent any form of digital media.
 Currently, most NFTs are on Ethereum, but there are several NFT projects on multiple smart contract-enabled blockchains such as Solana, Cosmos, and Polygon.